Kolisi Watches On As Racing Take Top 14 Summit With Stade Francais Win - UrduPoint

 Pau failed to leapfrog Racing losing 35-16 to Bayonne, a first defeat to the Basques since 2005.

-Perpignan moved from bottom spot, beating Montpellier, who were 13th in the table, 23-16 thanks to English winger Ali Crossdale's acrobatic 71st minute try.
+Perpignan moved from the bottom spot, beating Montpellier, who were 13th in the table, 23-16 thanks to English winger Ali Crossdale's acrobatic 71st-minute try.

+According to the specialist website Rugbyrama, Montpellier has handed controversial former France head coach Bernard Laporte an offer to take over as director of rugby and help Cockerill.

+Laporte resigned from his position as French Rugby Federation president in January after being found guilty of favouritism in awarding a shirt sponsorship contract for the national side to Mohed Altrad, Montpellier's billionaire owner.

-France captain Antoine Dupont unusually starts at fly-half as Toulouse head to Castres, days after it was announced the playmaker would miss a big chunk of the 15-a-side season to prepare to play sevens at next summer's Paris Olympic Games.
+Later, France captain Antoine Dupont unusually starts at fly-half as Toulouse heads to Castres, days after it was announced the playmaker would miss a big chunk of the 15-a-side season to prepare to play sevens at next summer's Paris Olympic Games.

 On Sunday, Bordeaux-Begles visit double Champions Cup winners La Rochelle, who have tasted victory just twice this campaign.